-MPP is currently being tested and refined through a partnership between Freres Lumber Co. and researchers at Oregon State University College of Forestry and the TallWood Design Institute.
+MPP is currently being tested and refined through technical direction from the Tallwood Design Institute, a collaboration between Oregon State University Colleges of Forestry and Engineering and University of Oregon College of Architecture.
 Patents on MPP are pending.

-MPP is a massive, large scale plywood based panel designed to be an alternative to Cross Laminated Timbers (CLT).
+MPP is a massive, large scale, structural composite lumber based panel designed as an alternative to Cross Laminated Timbers (CLT).
 CLT products have been used in Europe for decades as a substitute for concrete construction, and have recently been used in multi-story construction in the United States.

-Studies are showing that using veneer as a raw material for a Mass Timber Panel can potentially achieve the same structural attributes of a CLT panel with 20 to 30% less wood.
+Studies are showing that using veneer as a raw material for a Mass Timber Panel can potentially achieve the same structural attributes of a CLT panel with 20% less wood.

 The relative lightness of the panels can help transportation costs and logistics when constructing buildings on-site.